downfromthetrees/the_magic_eye/README.md

 * The settings are in JSON format.
 It is a different format from what AutoModerator uses, but it is still human readable.

-* MAGIC_EYE_BOT will let you know if your updates are formatted correctly.
-If you're having trouble with it you can use a [JSON validator](https://jsonformatter.curiousconcept.com/)  but Magic Eye will give you some help.
+* MAGIC_EYE_BOT will let you know if your updates are successful, and give you help if there is a formatting issue.
+It keeps the actual settings in it's own database so if you mess up your wiki page it's not a concern, the bot will just keep using the last valid settings you had.

+* Note: Magic Eye can't detect when you use the wiki page "revert" button.
+If you use it to revert to previous settings, just edit and save the page (no changes needed) to get Magic Eye to pick up the change.

 ### Configure media types